 Samples should be gathered under the supervision of a person who respects human dignity.
 They should be gathered with a chain of custody, i.e. in a tamper-proof sealed container in the employee’s presence, and handled and preserved with care so that the test findings may be completely relied upon in court.
 Two similar samples should be collected on-site or separated at the test laboratory, with the second sample saved for further examination as part of any worker appeal.

-Support of Employee with Substance abuse at the workplace
+Support of Employees with Substance abuse at the workplace

 Include an explanation of the drug and alcohol abuse policy in your induction process for all new workers to raise awareness.
 You might also provide managers and supervisors a briefing so that they are aware of: